 April is National Rosacea month and, as a sufferer, I take a keen interest in understanding the underlying causes of rosacea what how it can be tamed.
 Over the years, I have found products and treatments that help keep my rosacea calm and, although I could never be said to have a porcelain complexion, there aren’t too many days when I see red.
 Here are some of the rosacea treatments that work for me.

 If you are a rosacea sufferer, the first thing is to make sure you have a good gentle cleanser.
 One of the worst flare ups I have ever had was as a result of using Eve Lom’s cleanser (a pot of greasy gloop).
 Conversely, I found that my skin became considerably less inflamed when I switched to Tracy Martyn’s Amla cleanser.
-That was a few years ago and now I get on very happily with La Vie Celeste’s less expensive Mother of Pearl Cleanser ($40 in the TIA shop).
+That was a few years ago and now I get on very happily with La Vie Celeste’s less expensive Mother of Pearl Cleanser ($40).

 Potions that I tend to reach for to take down redness include: